69 Worked Examples: Airplane, Rocket, & Spacecraft Performance

 \[ E = \frac{1}{c_t} \left( \frac{C_L}{C_D} \right) \ln \left(\frac{W_0}{W_0 - W_f} \right) \]

-The best C_L/C_D ratio of 16.85 for this airplane occurs at an airspeed of 208 kts or 351. ft/s according to the results given below.
-Because we have formulas for calculating both C_L and C_D, the needed ratios can easily be calculated too.
+According to the results given below, this airplane’s best C_L/C_D ratio of 16.85 occurs at an airspeed of 208 kts or 351 ft/s.
+The needed ratios can also be calculated because we have formulas for calculating both C_L and C_D.

 Substituting the numbers and remembering to convert c_t into units of s^{-1} by dividing by 3,600 gives